jan-dolejsi/angular-module-federation-sample/README.md

 This repo is the least repro sample to show the dependency injection issue I am facing when the Angular app is loaded via its remoteEntry.js to the app shell.

 The sample uses Angular 16.
-The general approach is described in [Dynamic Module Federation with Angular](https://www.angulararchitects.io/en/blog/dynamic-module-federation-with-angular/).
+The general approach for the Module Federation is described in [Dynamic Module Federation with Angular](https://www.angulararchitects.io/en/blog/dynamic-module-federation-with-angular/).

 ## Running the sample